k-atwhite/green-dragon-pub-trivia/README.md

 Open a window in your web browser of choice, and visit `localhost:3000` to view the app!

 ## Reflections
 Understanding my API really threw me for a loop for a couple days while working on this project.
 I genuinely struggled with asynchronous calls and issues.
-I would see that my state was **right there** in my dev tools.I could SEE it, but I couldn't use it or render it.
+I would see that my state was **right there** in my dev tools.
+I could SEE it, but I couldn't use it or render it.

 I know what is really going on in useEffect now, and I know how to separate my functions better.
 I also know the power of conditional rendering in a way I didn't previously understand.
 In the process of learning why this was happening, what I could do about it, and general better practices, I feel I went through async hell and came out the other side.

 As with all projects, I wish I knew then what I know now.